 This Code of Conduct has been developed to provide a framework to assist Xero Partners in managing client relationships in a cloud accounting context, and to help prevent or deal with any disputes that they may have with their clients, partners, or employees that may involve use of the Xero platform.

 This Code does not attempt to answer every question or address every issue that may arise.
-Xero recognizes that Partners must act in the interests of their clients and may be subject to various professional standards.
+Xero recognises that Partners must act in the interests of their clients and may be subject to various professional standards.
 This Code is intended to supplement, and not detract from, those principles.

 1.1.
 This Code of Conduct (Code) applies to accountants, bookkeepers or financial advisors that have accepted the Xero Partner Agreement (Partners).